UPPAALModelChecker/docs.uppaal.org/content/toolsAndAPI/file-formats.md

 ### Concrete simulation traces

+Concrete simulation traces can be stored using the UCTR format; files in this format have the extension <tt>.uctr</tt>.

-Concrete simulation traces are stored in <tt>.uctr</tt> files, which are written in a JSON-like syntax, such that external editors can parse them.
+<tt>.uctr</tt> files are written in a JSON-like syntax, such that external editors can parse them.

 A <tt>.uctr</tt> file contains all transitions made in the simulation along with their delay in the <tt>transitions</tt> array.